Essential fatty acid

-Only two fatty acids are known to be essential for humans: alpha-linolenic acid (an omega-3 fatty acid) and linoleic acid (an omega-6 fatty acid).
-These are supplied to the body both as the free fatty acid or more commonly as some glyceride derivative.
-Deficiency in these fatty acids is rare.
-These fatty acids are essential because they are precursors to vitamins, cofactors.
-These derivatives include prostaglandins, leukotrienes, thromboxanes, lipoxins, and others.
+Only two fatty acids are known to be essential for humans: alpha-linolenic acid (an omega−3 fatty acid) and linoleic acid (an omega−6 fatty acid).
+These are supplied to the body either as the free fatty acid, or more commonly as some glyceride derivative.
+ALA can be converted into eicosapentaenoic acid and docosahexaenoic acid, but the conversion amount is small, requiring intake from food or supplements.
+Deficiency in omega−3 fatty acids is very common.
+The average American has a dietary ratio between omega−6 fatty acids and omega−3 fatty acids of 20:1.

 When the two EFAs were discovered in 1923, they were designated "vitamin F", but in 1929, research on rats showed that the two EFAs are better classified as fats rather than vitamins.

 Functions

 In the body, essential fatty acids serve multiple functions.
-In each of these, the balance between dietary ω-3 and ω-6 strongly affects function.
+In each of these, the balance between dietary ω−3 and ω−6 strongly affects function.